Arakkun/BundleDivider/README.md

 # BundleDivider
-Divide your humble bundle, maybe even your
+Divide your humble bundle, maybe even your dinner